ShrekhavingabadDay/term-menu/README.md

 # term-menu

-Provides a TUI to execute terminal-based applications.
+A *hub* for starting your terminal-based applications.